Hurricane Ida hits Cuba, and parts of US Gulf Coast order evacuations with major Sunday landfall expected - KTVZ

 If Ida makes landfall in Louisiana, it would be the fourth hurricane to do so since last August — and would be Louisiana’s third major hurricane landfall in that span.

-After that, rapid intensification of the storm is possible in the Gulf of Mexico, where Ida is expected to be a major hurricane — defined as Category 3 or greater — by the time it approaches the US Gulf Coast on Sunday.

-Ida currently is forecast to make US landfall on Sunday evening — 16 years to the day that Hurricane Katrina made landfall in Louisiana.
+After that, it is expected to strengthen in the Gulf of Mexico ahead of a US landfall on Sunday evening — 16 years to the day that Hurricane Katrina made landfall in Louisiana.

-The possibility of major hurricane strength “should get your immediate attention,” CNN meteorologist Chad Myers said Friday.

 “Wind damage and storm surge will be life-threatening from Louisiana to the Florida Gulf Coast.
-Residents should also prepare for long-duration power outages,” Myers said.
+Residents should also prepare for long-duration power outages,” CNN meteorologist Chad Myers said Friday.

-A Category 3 hurricane would bring sustained winds of at least 111 mph — enough for major damage to even well-built homes.

-Louisiana Gov. John Bel Edwards declared an emergency Thursday in anticipation of the storm.

-Before it heads to the Gulf, Ida was poised to deliver dangerous amounts of rain to Cuba and the Cayman Islands, the National Hurricane Center said.
+Before it heads to the Gulf, Ida delivered potentially dangerous amounts of rain to Cuba and the Cayman Islands, the National Hurricane Center said.

-As of 1:15 p.m.
-ET Friday, Ida’s center was in the Caribbean, heading toward western Cuba with sustained winds of 75 mph.
+As of 2 p.m.
+ET Friday, Ida’s center was over the Isle of Youth, heading toward western mainland Cuba with sustained winds of 75 mph.

 Ida could deliver 8 to 20 inches of rain in the Cayman Islands and western Cuba, including the Isle of Youth, hurricane center forecasters said.